 For customers new to the world of WordPress, many of them get confused between WordPress.com and WordPress.org.
 So, what’s the difference?
-In brief, WordPress.com is a fully hosted website which allows users focus on the content, but it handles the rest for them.
+In brief, WordPress.com is a fully hosted website which allows users to focus on the content, but it handles the rest for them.
 On the other hand, WordPress.org is a community where users can get a free WordPress application to install on their own servers.

 |Themes & Plugins|